Pokefinder-org/QtCBM/README.md

 * Rename works now and lowercase target filenames are properly uppercased
 * cbmforng options for 40 Tracks, verify, no bump and original pattern formatting added
+* Format regex changes - entering more than 2 chars for the ID or 16 for name will lead to failure (by cbmforng)
 * Some fixes to displayed values
 * More sane directory display (blocks, filename, type and THEN "size").
 * root filesystem default instead of homedir
 * option for error map added
+* Filerequester enhancement on transfer from CBM (more image types added)
+* MORSE removed
+* Directory parsing improved to handle header and id better (e.g. 5 byte IDs and headers with spacings).
+Added Status display on directory reading to display read errors.
+* added "--" option to cbmcopy commands before filenames as e.g. "- sumthg! file -" errors out otherwise on cbmcopy
+* nibwrite support mostly done

 TODO:

-* Format regex fixing - entering more than 2 chars for the ID or 16 for name will lead to failure (by cbmctrl)
-* add retry-count option?
+* finalise retry-count option nibwrite/read
-* Remove MORSE stuff?
-Currently its already partially executed when hovering over it in the pulldown menu.
-Also - WHAT does it actually morse and why?
+* filename with "dir art" cannot easily be copied.
+Take the "scratch" filename option over to here?
+* formatng doesnt work with "- diskname -" and the "--" option seems to be missing.
+Issue raised: https://github.com/OpenCBM/OpenCBM/issues/121
+* CBMroutines::stringToPETSCII could use a major overhaul but I definately dont feel like it

+Thanx:

+* McMarty of the vice-dev team for helping me out on qt issues :)